-The Coronavirus pandemic may continue to adversely affect our business operations, store traffic, employee availability, financial condition, liquidity, and cash flow for an extended period of time.
+Economic uncertainties may continue to adversely affect our business operations, store traffic, employee availability, financial condition, liquidity, and cash flow for an extended period of time.

-The outbreak of the Coronavirus ("COVID-19") continues to affect our business operations and it is impossible to predict the effect and ultimate impact of the COVID-19 pandemic.
+The ongoing economic uncertainty following the pandemic of the Coronavirus ("COVID-19") continues to affect our business operations and it is impossible to predict the effect and ultimate impact of ongoing economic uncertainties.